wgrahamb/modelingLibrary/README.md

 Build scripts written in python are included.

 To Do:
+- Finish the clerical stuff and start ANOTHER repository.
+Remove build and output directories.
 - Move the build scripts to the actual directory.
 - Add all cpp debug configurations to vscode config file.
 - Convert the rest of the CADAC sims to CMake projects.